iem-projects/pd-acre/mxr/acre_mxr.rst

   As an extensions, it adds sub-woofer functionality to out channels.
   Each instance adds a output of one out channel to one sub.

-  :provides: vol, highpass for out channel
+  :provides: vol, high-pass for out channel
+  :needs: matching sub/master~ and out/ch~

+sub/master~ sub/ctl sub/ds
+  a sub-woofer management system for out buses and a master-section

+  :provides: sub-volumes and filters
-  :needs: matching sub~ master sections
+  :needs: master section

 mo/master~ mo/ctl mo/prepost~ mo/send~
-  monitoring functionality, with a master monitor
+  audio signal monitoring with sends and a master monitor section

-  :Note: Monitoring has no storage module by default

-sub/master~ sub/ctl sub/ds
-  a sub-woofer master-section

-  :provides: volume and filters
+  :provides: monitoring functionality
-  :needs: master~ section
+  :needs:

-in functions
+In functions
 ------------

 In functions simplifies channel strip building, with small units.